allen-frye/FSND/projects/03_coffee_shop_full_stack/starter_code/backend/README.md

    - Import the postman collection `./starter_code/backend/udacity-fsnd-udaspicelatte.postman_collection.json`
    - Right-clicking the collection folder for barista and manager, navigate to the authorization tab, and including the JWT in the token field (you should have noted these JWTs).
    - Run the collection and correct any errors.
+# Here have to export collection with JWT's that won't expire.
    - Export the collection overwriting the one we've included so that we have your proper JWTs during review!

 ### Implement The Server